 Skills & Qualifications:

-This is an important one as a lot of people tend to miss out on what skill or qualification is mandatory or preferred.
+This is an important one.
+A lot of people tend to miss out on what skill or qualification is mandatory or preferred.
 Qualifications should include a list of skills, years of experience in the field they are applying for, certificates/awards and education level.
 Be very specific with this one so that no time is wasted for either party.

 Include details on where the position is located.
 If travel is necessary, note what percentage of time the employee will spend travelling and where he or she will be travelling.